jagenjo/rendeer.js/guides/vectors_and_matrices.md

 ## LiteGL

-Besides gl-matrix, litegl (the framework used by Rendeer) also includes another methods for
+Besides gl-matrix, litegl (the framework used by Rendeer) also includes another method for Bounding Boxes, called BBox which uses the same syntax as gl-matrix.

 ## Avoiding GC